 Existing research finds that presidents obtain more compliant appointees during times of unified partisan control of the executive appointment process (Krause and O'Connell 2019; Hollibaugh and Krause 2024; Lewis 2011; Ouyang, Haglund, and Waterman 2017), while also enhancing agent reliability when both branches exhibit ideological convergence (Hollibaugh and Krause 2024).
 This because a partisan-aligned Senate has an incentive to afford considerable discretion to presidents' efforts in obtaining executive branch cohesion.
-Conversely, when presidents and the Senate exhibit policy conflict, the Senate exercises their powers to both vigorously vet and constrain presidents' appointment authority (Hollibaugh and Rothenberg 2017, 2018; Kinane 2021; Krause and Byers 2022, nd McCarty and Razaghian 1999; Ostrander 2016).
+Conversely, when presidents and the Senate exhibit policy conflict, the Senate exercises their powers to both vigorously vet and constrain presidents' appointment authority (Hollibaugh and Rothenberg 2017, 2018; Kinane 2021; Krause and Byers 2022, nd; McCarty and Razaghian 1999; Ostrander 2016).

 Not all manifestations of a unified (or divided) executive appointment process, however, afford presidents with the same opportunities to shape the staffing of PAS executive branch positions.
 Rather, presidents must adapt to the extent that insecure partisan majorities (IPMs) in the Senate constrain presidential appointment choices.
 Greater IPMs yield an increasingly stark tradeoff confronting presidents - a desire to nominate executive branch officials with similar ideological policy predispositions while securing Senate confirmation.
 This tradeoff becomes steeper as Senate partisan majorities become more insecure, and hence, confirmation prospects become more uncertain.
 Presidents thus strategically nominate, on average, less ideologically congruent executive nominees for PAS positions to secure confirmation.
-This is a valid presidential appointment strategy since the Senate confirmation process has become extremely difficult for executive nominees facing both greater burdens and demands from this process (e.g., Labiner and
+This could be attributable to presidents obtaining policy side payments from legislators in exchange of offering an appointee who is less ideologically proximate to the president (see McCarty 2004; Bertelli and Grose 2011).

-4 Our use of the term insecurity refers to the precariousness of the majority's hold on power, with even partisan splits.
+5 Our use of the term insecurity refers to the precariousness of the majority's hold on power, with even partisan splits.
 Greater insecurity of partisan majorities exacerbates uncertainty regarding confirmation outcomes resulting from member defections or procedural mechanisms that thwart executive appointments.

-Light 2001: 238-243; Loomis 2001: 163-167; Working Group on Streamlining Executive Nominations 2012).
-Due to swift PAS executive turnover rates, these problems compound the president's challenges when it comes to effectively staffing these positions that are responsible for conveying administration policy goals to civil servants (Mendelsohn 2015).
-When confirmation prospects exhibit greater uncertainty, presidents are more inclined to offer ideological concessions by appointing executive branch officials who are more ideologically distant from them.
+This is a valid presidential appointment strategy since the Senate confirmation process has become more burdensome for executive nominees (e.g., Labiner and Light 2001: 238-243; Loomis 2001: 163-167; Working Group on Streamlining Executive Nominations 2012).
+Due to swift PAS executive appointee turnover rates (Dull, et al 2012; Krause and Byers 2023), these problems compound the president's challenges when it comes to effectively staffing these positions that are responsible for conveying administration policy goals to civil servants (Mendelsohn 2015).
+When confirmation prospects exhibit greater uncertainty, presidents have an incentive to offer ideological concessions by appointing executive branch officials who are more ideologically distant from them.
 Conversely, when Senate partisan majorities become more secure, presidents face less uncertainty, and hence, need not to concede ideological slack in appointments.